saxbophone/libsxbp/README.md

 ## Licensing

-Libsaxbospiral is released under version **3.0** of the **GNU Affero General Public License** (AGPLv3).
+As of **v0.25.0**, libsxbp is licensed under the **Mozilla Public License Version 2.0** (`MPL-2.0`).

-A full verbatim of this license may be found in the [LICENSE](LICENSE) file in this repository. *You should almost certainly read it*.
-If for some reason you have not received this file, you can view a copy of the license at [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).
+This is a permissive software license which puts copyleft protections only on the original source files of the project themselves, but does not extend this copyleft to other sources which use the library.
+In other words, the library may be used and integrated into other projects, regardless of whether they are open-source or commercial, but any modifications to the library itself must be made available under the same or an equivalent license.

-Note that as well as being under the same copyleft protections as the GPL License, the AGPL enforces these protections further by **including provision of the software via a network service (such as a website) as one of its definitions of distribution**, hence requiring those who integrate libsxbp into their website or other network service to also release the software into which they are integrating libsxbp under this same license (AGPLv3).
+A full verbatim of this license may be found in the [LICENSE](LICENSE) file in this repository.
+If for some reason you have not received this file, you can view a copy of the license at [https://www.mozilla.org/MPL/2.0/](https://www.mozilla.org/MPL/2.0/).

 ## Building